Diane-cumulus/cldemo-roh-docker-swarm/README.md

-Curl to the service from a leaf node using port 8080: [10.0.0.32 is loopback of a server02]
+Curl to the service from a leaf node using port 8080 [10.0.0.32 is loopback of server02]

     cumulus@leaf01:~$ curl 10.0.0.32:8080